 - Reassembly.
 The electrical propulsion system must be disassembled before it can be touched.
 Also, technicians cannot touch system connectors.
 Reassembly is challenging, but a trained technician that is certified to fix hybrid vehicles can correct the problems.

 Hybrid vehicles come with their advantages and disadvantages.
 The advances in technology have made repairs after collisions easier, but they still come with their challenges.
 A collision is already stressful enough, and you shouldn’t have to worry about getting your car back to normal.
-A qualified technician that specializes in hybrid collision repair is the quickest way to get your car back to normal.
+For a fast first step, start an online estimate with Network Auto Body so a qualified technician can guide the repair the right way.